Coveros-Archive/PiKubeCluster/README.md

 [Flannel](https://coreos.com/flannel/docs/latest/) will provide the network layer since the cloud can't.
-Line 128 defines my pod network to match the kubeadm init above
+Line 128 defines my pod network to match the kubeadm init above.

     kubectl create -f kube-flannel.yaml

+This was quite frustrating since the majority of tutorials and youtube walkthroughs assume that there is already a network layer provided by the cloud provider.
+In our case, we are our own cloud provider.
+As such we have to provider our own network.

 #### Give it a second and verify it finished